Physics informed neural networks for elliptic equations with oscillatory differential operators: Motivation

-Figure \ref{fig:freq_principle_1d_poisson} shows the evolution (as a function of training iteration) of the magnitude of the discrete Fourier transform of the difference between the true solution to the BVP and the neural network approximation.
-The PINN solution is computed with a fully connected neural network with four hidden layers of sixty nodes each, $N_c =512$ equispaced collocation points, and $\lambda=100$.
-Using the Adam optimizer with a learning rate $\eta=10^{-3}$, one can clearly observe the frequency principle in this simple example; see also \cite{markidis2021old} for another example in a two-dimensional Poisson problem.
+where $u_{\rm true}$ is the true solution to the BVP, $u_{\rm NN}$ is the neural network approximation, $\widehat{\cdot}$ denotes the discrete Fourier transform, and the index $k$ denotes the frequency of the coefficient.
+A rolling average is used to make the trajectories more legible.
+The PINN solution is computed with a fully connected neural network with four hidden layers of sixty nodes each, $N_c =512$ equispaced collocation points, and $\lambda=80$; see Appendix \ref{sec:appendix0} for a complete description of the training process that generates the final neural network output.
+One can clearly observe the frequency principle in this simple example; the low frequencies of the target BVP solution are more rapidly learned than the high frequencies.
+See also \citet{markidis2021old} for another example in a two-dimensional Poisson problem, as well as \citet{wang2021eigenvector} for mathematical analysis of this phenomenon for Poisson equations.

 Given some evidence that PINNs can learn low frequency features of PDE solutions, it is reasonable to ask if the homogenized solution `naturally' arises when trying to learn solutions to the multiscale problem \eqref{eq:darcys_law}, and, if not, for what reason?
-The homogenized solution itself is of course useful in a variety of applications; it additionally could be used to construct coarse grid solutions for a multigrid solver of the full, oscillatory problem as in \cite{engquist1997convergence}.
-The natural smoothing properties of standard iterative solvers, e.g.\ the method of Gauss-Seidel or successive over-relaxation \cite{briggs2000multigrid}, would then rapidly reduce the error of high-frequency solution components that are not easily approximated by the neural networks; such a `hybrid' multigrid strategy was explored in \cite{markidis2021old} for Poisson equations.
+The homogenized solution itself is of course useful in a variety of applications; it additionally could be used to construct coarse grid solutions for a multigrid solver of the full, oscillatory problem as in \citet{engquist1997convergence}.
+The natural smoothing properties of standard iterative solvers, e.g.\ the method of Gauss-Seidel or successive over-relaxation \citep{briggs2000multigrid}, would then rapidly reduce the error of high-frequency solution components that are not easily approximated by the neural networks; such a `hybrid' multigrid strategy was explored in \citet{markidis2021old} for Poisson equations.